-Based on the Company's current product suite, it operates within a subset of the broader non-prime market, valued at approximately \$28.6 billion.
-This market is largely underserved and dominated by two main providers, itself and the former CitiFinancial, rebranded as Fairstone, and since acquired by Duo Bank of Canada.
-Over the years, there have been numerous pure-play online lenders that have failed to see success, as none of them have been able to achieve scale and success in non-prime lending through an online-only model.
-On the other hand, there continues to be a migration of larger payday loan companies moving into traditional installment lending.
-Although the Company closely monitors these companies, it believes much of the business they have produced thus far has been from cannibalizing their existing payday loan customers.
-Furthermore, many of these companies have highly leveraged balance sheets and offer a poor-quality customer experience that still very closely resembles that of a payday lender.
+Based on the Company's current product suite, it operates within a subset of the broader non-prime market, valued at approximately \$186 billion.
+This market is largely underserved and led by goeasy and the former CitiFinancial, rebranded as Fairstone, a business that has since been acquired by Duo Bank of Canada.
+Over the years, there have been numerous pure-play online lenders that have struggled, as none of them have been able to achieve scale and success in non-prime lending through an online-only model.
+On the other hand, there also continues to be a migration of larger payday loan companies moving into traditional instalment lending.